krzysztof99xd/module4Team41Topicus/README.md

 In our project we strongly make use of Java annotations in order to generate an additional code and files.

 For the front-end:
-We made use of Bootstrap in order to efficiently build our front-end.
+The front-end was built with HTML, CSS and JavaScript, we also made use of Bootstrap.

 List of developers: